ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Quests.md

-- [ ] Get address of Sherry and say
+- [ ] Get address of Sherry and say Borf has a bad feeling of getting her pregnant, so get address to sent child support.
+- [ ] Also let her know about the decease.
+Ask her last time she got checked.